m0j0hn/jekyll-now/_posts/2016-07-31-Jenkins-AWS-EC2-Plugin-Notebook.md

 tags: [aws,ec2,jenkins,plugin]
 ---

-Some working notes on configuring & using Jenkins' Amazon EC2 plugin
+Configuring & using Jenkins' Amazon EC2 plugin

 [//]: # ( we are using this comment style )
 [//]: # ( ![_config.yml]({{ site.baseurl }}/images/config.png) )